datduong/EncodeGeneOntology/README.md

 ### Predict GO labels based on protein sequences

 We can use [Uniprot database](https://www.uniprot.org/uniprot/?query=*&fil=organism%3A%22Homo+sapiens+%28Human%29+%5B9606%5D%22+AND+reviewed%3Ayes) to train a model that predicts GO labels for an unknown protein sequence.

-We show in our paper that GO embeddings can be used to predict GO terms not included in the training data (zeroshot learning).
+In our paper, we demonstrate that GO embeddings can be used to predict GO labels not included in the training data (zeroshot learning).
+There are two advantages.
+First, many machine learning methods exclude rare labels because these methods often have problem when training data contains very rare labels.
+GO embeddings allow us to adopt the zeroshot learning philosophy, where we train models on labels in training data, but test models on new unseen labels.
+Second, as the GO database is constantly updating with new terms, we do not need to train a brand new model with each update.